ATO Interest Charges Are Now Non-Deductible: What Your Business Needs to Know

 - Trusts

-If your entity is registered for GST or income tax and deals with the ATO, these rules likely affect you.
+If your entity is registered for GST or income tax and deals with the ATO, these rules will likely affect you.

-What Charges Are No Longer Deductible?
+What Charges Are No Longer Deductible

 From 1 July 2025, the following will not be deductible:

-Non-Deductible ChargesDescriptionGeneral Interest Charge (GIC)Interest on late tax debts (e.g. income tax, BAS, PAYG)Shortfall Interest Charge (SIC)Charged on tax shortfalls where the ATO amends an earlier assessment
+Non-Deductible ChargeDescriptionGeneral Interest Charge (GIC)Interest on late tax debts, including income tax, BAS, and PAYGShortfall Interest Charge (SIC)Charged on tax shortfalls where the ATO amends an earlier assessment

 How This Affects Business Cash Flow